Comment by Arch485

 However if those bombs were only triggered by the code "Immediate Mobilization" broadcast over a CIA/DIA pager network, then the real question would become why so many ambulance staff were holding down a second secret job as spies and soldiers.

-• aziaziazi a day ago
+• aziaziazi 10 months ago

 > uninvolved civilian medical doctor buying a booby-trapped pager secondhand shouldn't be at significant risk